-At the Laveen Veterinary Center, we understand that many families are working with limited budgets and cannot afford to pay a large surgical bill for their dog or cat.
-We will work with you and your family to ensure that any unexpected medical expenses for your pet are manageable through the CareCredit program.
-By completing an online application, you will have the opportunity to split your payment into six monthly installments.
+At the Laveen Veterinary Center, we understand that many families are working with limited budgets and cannot afford to pay a sizeable surgical bill for their pets.
+We'll work with you and your family to ensure that any unexpected medical expenses for your pet are manageable through the CareCredit program.
+By completing an online application, you'll have the opportunity to split your payment into six monthly installments.

 If you have additional questions about the affordability of TPLO surgery, then please feel free to send us a message.
 Our veterinary orthopedic surgical team will happily speak with you and go over the cost of the procedure with you in full detail.
 Contact us today to schedule an initial consultation with our experienced and professional veterinary staff.